The future? A modern concept

 In our Western (post-)modern time, the future has become the focus of all attention.
 Whereas the pre-modern era paid reverence to a divine order which drew its legitimacy from the past, the modern age is characterized by a consciousness of the future which emerges together with the Enlightenment, its technical breakthroughs and capitalist societies.
 Preservation of a divine order is therefore gradually replaced by the quest for novelty and innovation specific to modern times, which in turn hold the promise of better futures.

-“Utopia” as a concept and a word was first described and imagined by Thomas More (1516) as an elusive island somewhere South of the Americas, and becomes situated in a distant future first with Mercier’s anticipation novel Memoirs of the Year Two Thousand Five Hundred (1770).
+Hence, “Utopia” as a concept and a word came to life under the pen of Thomas More (1516) as an elusive island somewhere in the then little known South Americas, and became situated in a distant future only with the Enlightenment’s first anticipatory novel entitled Memoirs of the Year Two Thousand Five Hundred (1770).
 The future is indeed a modern concept.

 Where are our utopias gone?

 It comes as no surprise that the social and political utopias dear to the modern times have been turned upside down into a dystopian future which, it seems, will bring only harsher “power and economic inequalities”, not mentioning some ecological cataclysm, whereas the only left “utopias” are of technological or regressive nature claiming the past as “better times” (see also Chapter “Myths of the Future”).